pengzhangzhi/faplm/README.md

 <div align="center">

-# FAESM: A Drop-in Efficient Pytorch Implementation of ESM2
+# FAPLM: A Drop-in Efficient Pytorch Implementation of Protein Language Models

 </div>

-**F**lash **A**ttention **ESM** (FAESM) is an efficient PyTorch implementation of the [Evolutionary Scale Modeling (ESM)](https://github.com/facebookresearch/esm) family, which is a family of protein language models (pLMs) that can be used for various protein sequence analysis tasks.
-FAESM is designed to be more efficient than the official ESM implementation, which can save up to 60% of memory usage and 70% of inference time.
-The key features of FAESM are:
+**F**lash **A**ttention **P**rotein **L**anguage **M**odels (FAPLM) is an efficient PyTorch implementation of the state-of-the-art Protein language models such as [Evolutionary Scale Modeling (ESM)](https://github.com/facebookresearch/esm) family, [Progen2](https://github.com/salesforce/progen).
+FAPLM is designed to be more efficient than the official implementation, which can save up to 60% of memory usage and 70% of inference time.
+The key features of FAPLM are:

 1. **Flash Attention**: FAESM uses the [FlashAttention](https://github.com/Dao-AILab/flash-attention) implementation, by far the most efficient implementation of the self-attention mechanism.
 2. **Scalar Dot-Product Attention (SDPA)**: FAESM also provides an implementation of the [PyTorch Scalar Dot-Product Attention](https://pytorch.org/tutorials/intermediate/scaled_dot_product_attention_tutorial.html), which is a bit slower than the FlashAttention but it's compatible with most of the system and still faster than the official ESM implementation.
-3. **Same Checkpoint**: FAESM is a drop-in replacement of ESM2, having the same API and checkpoint.
+3. **Same Checkpoint**: FAESM is a drop-in replacement, having the same API and checkpoint as the official implementations.

 <div align="center">
   <img src="assets/figs/5-Lines-of-Code-to-Get-Started!.png" alt="Figure" width="1000">